 Continue Reading

-The text editor (sometimes referred to as the ‘HTML editor’ or even ‘Atto’) has many icons to assist the user in entering content.
-Many of these icons and functions should be familiar to anyone who uses a word processor.
-Some examples of where you will see the text editor include editing section headings, describing an [...]
+The Text Editor has many tools that assist with entering content into your course.
+Many of its icons and functions should be familiar to anyone who uses a word processor.
+You will see the text editor when describing an activity, posting to a forum, writing an answer to a quiz question, adding feedback while grading, [...]

 Continue Reading